piratelang/pirate/README.md

 ## Solution Structure
 ### PirateLexer
-Takes a .pirate file and lexes it into a list of tokens
+Takes a .pirate file and lexes it into a list of tokens.
+A single token has a group and type property.

 ### PirateParser
-Takes a list of tokens from the lexer and prases it to the python syntax
+Takes a list of tokens from the lexer and parses it to a Scope.
+A scope consists of a list of Node.
+A node is created in the Parsers.
+This list of nodes is serialized locally.

 ### PirateInterpreter
-Runs a python engine and runtime in C# to run the python code from the Parser.
+Takes the serialized scope and visits each node for a result.
+Returns a `BaseValue` type object.

 ### Shell
 Runs the Lexer, Parser and Interpreter of the file path in the argument.